Smitan94/Smitan94.github.io/_posts/2020-06-20-Sedans and Colours - South Australia.md

 Key Insights -

-According to this [report](https://www.axalta.com/gb/en_GB/news-releases/axalta-2019-color-popularity-report.html), white dominates the overall car market with approximately 38% market share while black is a distant second with 19% of the market share.
+According to this [report](https://www.axalta.com/gb/en_GB/news-releases/axalta-2019-color-popularity-report.html), white dominates the overall car market globally with approximately 38% market share while black is a distant second with 19% of the market share.
 Gray and Silver are third and fourth most prevalent colours respectively.
 Overall these four colours, together represent 80% of the total car market share.
 I wanted to see if similar trends are followed in South Australia as well.

-* Holden Cars (once a marque Australian Automobile company and soon to be retired entirely) is still the most popular car down south
+* Holden Cars (once a marque Australian Automobile company and soon to be retired entirely) is the most popular car down south

 * Like rest of the world, South Australians also prefer white sedans the most, however, non-traditional colours such red and blue are also widely popular